-If using an XLR cable, it’s important to connect the female end to the speaker-mic, leaving the male end to connect to an audio device input (such as a mic preamp).
+If using an XLR cable, connecting the female end to the speaker-mic is important, leaving the male end to connect to an audio device input (such as a mic preamp).

 - Connect pin 2 (hot) to the positive voice coil terminal.